-We went to multiple showings, and each unit had its own different pros and cons.
-What I instantly realized was that our apartment wouldn’t be perfect.
-Meagan and I made a list of wants for our new apartment before heading into showings.
-We were hopeful, but realistic about it:
+I went to multiple showings, and each unit had its own different pros and cons.
+What I instantly realized was that my apartment wouldn’t be perfect.
+I made a list of wants for my new apartment before heading into showings.
+I was hopeful, but realistic about it:

 - Accessible transit

 - Good natural lighting

 - Maximum rent of $1400

 After each showing I’d review my list and develop another list of pros and cons for each unit I visited.
 Keeping in mind location, costs, the impression of the landlord, and overall quality of the apartment, I was able to decide on a place that checked off the most of our boxes.
 And we ensured any of the unchecked boxes would be manageable by alternative means.
 For example, my apartment doesn’t have a laundry room so I located a local laundromat and asked my sister who lives nearby if I could do a load any time I come over to hang out (thanks Sarah)!

 The apartment I went with cost a bit more than some alternatives, but I decided that its pros outweighed the higher cost.
 Sometimes it is worth it to spend more money (if you can) for the effect it will have on your life.
 Despite a basement apartment I viewed being $100 cheaper, I went for a place with higher rent because I know I function better in a well-lit place, especially in the colder months.